VISUAL ARTS CONTEST

 Submit a poster, photo or video entry by March 31, 2020.

-Since 1990, tens of thousands of high school students have participated in Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program, which we’ve expanded to include video submissions!
+This is the 30th Annual DLC High School Art Contest.
+Since 1990, tens of thousands of high school students have participated in Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program.
 There are a host of cool prizes for the winners:

 3rd Place: $100 Amazon.com Gift Card